NCAR/HPC-Docs/docs/allocations/index.md

 # Allocations

-NSF NCAR provides large-scale computing resources for university researchers and NSF NCAR scientists to pursue work in the Earth system sciences and related sciences.
+The U.S. National Science Foundation National Center for Atmospheric Research (NSF NCAR) provides large-scale computing resources for university researchers and NSF NCAR scientists to pursue work in the Earth system sciences and related sciences.
 To access these supercomputers, storage systems, and other resources, users must apply for allocations via the processes defined for each community.

 Applications are reviewed and time is allocated according to the needs of the projects and the availability of resources.
 Send questions about the following allocation opportunities to alloc@ucar.edu.